-The Agreement to acquire 100% of the Caldera and Jersey Valley Projects between DHR and GGC was executed on November 18, 2016.
-The general terms of the Agreement are as follows.
+The original Agreement to acquire 100% of the Caldera and Jersey Valley Projects between the Company and GGC was executed on November 18, 2016.
+The general terms of the Agreement were as follows.
 All dollars are \$US:

-1. In order to keep this Agreement in good standing, DHR shall make advanced royalty payments to GGC as follows:
+1. In order to keep this Agreement in good standing, the Company shall make advanced royalty payments to GGC as follows: